wyz1210/database/README.md

 the bit-slices themselves (as bit strings)
 Bit-slices give an alternate 90o-rotated view of page signatures.
 If there are b data pages, then each bit-slice is b-bits long.
 If page signatures are pm bits long, then there are pm bit-slices.

-**# database**
-GOAL: build a simple implementation of a signature indexed file, including applications to create such files, insert tuples into them, and search for tuples based on partial-match retrieval queries.

 ****command:****